Jaisocx-Tools/Workspace/code/ts/www/templates/ResponsiveAndValidForWebpackWhenNpmInstall/README_WEBPACK.md

 ```
 ...
+import { WebpackAliases as CleanStartWebpackAliases } from '@jaisocx/css-clean-start/WebpackAliases';
-import { WebpackAliases } from '@jaisocx/tree/WebpackAliases'; // this is the art to import webpack aliases in the Workspace @jaisocx/ js and css tools.
+import { WebpackAliases as TooltipWebpackAliases } from '@jaisocx/tooltip/WebpackAliases';
 ```